-[1] Rules that regulate discrimination and export restrictions by exporting countries
+a) Rules that regulate discrimination and export restrictions by exporting countries

 First, the rules important to countries importing resources/energy concern those that regulate discrimination and export restrictions by resource/energy producing countries.
-Natural resources are unevenly distributed globally, and thus the policies and measures of the exporting countries that are resource producers significantly affect both the industrial
+Natural resources are unevenly distributed globally, and thus the policies and measures of the exporting countries that are resource producers significantly affect both the industrial economy and people's lives in resource consuming countries.
+This raises the question of whether resource-producing countries can freely decide on import volumes and select the countries to which they will export.